kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

 ```

 ### Option 4: Verify There Are No Optional or Groups Claims Added to the Entra App

-To ensure that no optional claims are configured for your Microsoft Entra application, follow these steps:
+To ensure that no Optional Claims are configured for your Microsoft Entra application, follow these steps:
-o ensure that no optional claims are configured for your Microsoft Entra application, follow these steps:

 1. Navigate to the App Registrations Page:
    * Log in to the Microsoft Entra admin center.
    * Go to App registrations and select the application for which you want to verify the optional claims.